Difference Between Ball Valve and Gate Valve

 Figure 3.
 The working mechanism of the ball valve

 A ball valve employs a rotating ball with a bore and a stem.
 Rotate the ball using the stem-affixed handle to either open or close the valve.
-This valve, known as a quarter-turn valve, allows or blocks media passage with just a 90° handle.
+This valve, known as a quarter-turn valve, allows or blocks media passage with a 90° handle rotation.
 The handle to the pipe signifies an open valve, whereas a handle perpendicular to the pipe implies a closed valve.

 A gate valve regulates the passage of the medium through a gate.
 A gate consists of a solid disk joined to the stem.
-The gate lowers to its initial position to close the valve after raising it to enable opening the valve.
+The gate lowers to its initial position to close the valve after it has been raised to enable the valve to open.

 parts of the gate valve